slacky1965/ts0201_tz3000_zed/README.md

 - 1.0.03
 	- Corrected forced send of reports when pressing the button.
 	- Fixed bugs with reports (SDK is not perfect).
+	- Added temperature, humidity and battery clusters to `Output Cluster List`.

 [Top](#Top)